Religious order: Shia

 Among Shias, Noorbakshia Islam is an order that blends Sufi principles with Shia doctrine.
 It claims to trace its direct spiritual lineage and chain (silsilah) to the Islamic prophet Muhammad through Ali, the first imam of Shia Islam.

 Salafi

 There is some historical connection between certain schools of Sufism and the development of Wahhabism and Salafism due to the history of these denominations.

 Ibn Abd al-Wahhab was inspired by Ibn Taymiyyah, a 14th-century scholar and dedicated Sufi, who is however remembered mainly as an outspoken critic of the excesses of certain schools of Sufism during his time.

 Judaism

 Other traditions

 A form of ordered religious living is common also in many tribes and religions of Africa and South America, though on a smaller scale, and some parts of England.
 Due to the unorganized character of these small religious groups, orders are not as visible as in other well-organised religions.

+Cults and coercive groups such as Scientology and Moonies often rely heavily on devout religious orders as a tactic to indoctrinate and control their followers.
+Scientology's Sea Org, for example, are required to sign a one billion year contract and pledge allegiance to founder L. Ron Hubbard and are responsible for senior management positions within the Organization.